 How common is it

-The most common recruiting incentive offered by employers seeking to attract physicians, according to a 2022 report released by the physician recruiting firm Merritt Hawkins, a division of AMN Healthcare, was a signing or commencement bonus.
-The report indicates that those types of bonuses were offered in more than 90% of searches the firm conducted.
+One common recruiting incentive offered by employers seeking to attract physicians—according to a 2023 report released by the AMN Healthcare’s Physicians Solutions division, formerly known as Merritt Hawkins—was a signing or commencement bonus.
+The report indicates that those types of bonuses were offered in 63% of searches the firm conducted in 2022–2023.
+That’s down from 92% in 2021–2022.

-By contrast, 18% of Merritt Hawkins’ searches tracked in the report featured loan repayment, down from 21% the previous year.
+By contrast, 18% of AMN Healthcare Physicians Solutions division searches tracked in the report featured loan repayment.
 Educational loan repayment entails payment by the recruiting hospital or other facility of the physician’s medical student loans in exchange for a commitment to stay in the community for a given period of time.

-The average amount of loan repayment offered in Merritt Hawkins job searches was a bit more than $100,000.
-In return, most applicants (77%) were required to stay in their position for three years.
+The average amount of loan repayment offered in Merritt Hawkins job searches was $98,665 in 2022–2023.
+In return, most applicants (84%) were required to stay in their position for three years or more.

-Though the volume of recruiting opportunities offering loan repayment was relatively low, Belkin did offer the caveat that the number is likely higher for young physicians and residents transitioning to practice because more established physicians have, in most instances, paid off their loans.
-As you continue the journey to being a young physician, the AMA Transition to Practice series has guidance and resources on deciding where to practice, negotiating an employment contract, managing work-life balance and other essential tips about starting in practice.
+Though the volume of recruiting opportunities offering loan repayment was relatively low, he number is likely higher for young physicians and residents transitioning to practice because more established physicians have, in most instances, paid off their loans.

 How it can work